Walking Control Based on Step Timing Adaptation: Whole body control

 \subsection{Foot trajectory tracking}

-The swing foot tracking task ensures that the desired motions computed in Section \ref{Swing foot trajectory adaptation} are properly executed on the robot.
-This task is written as
+The swing foot tracking task ensures tracking of the desired motions computed in Section \ref{Swing foot trajectory adaptation}.
+The task is written as

-where $X$ and $X_d$ are the actual and reference swing foot positions, and $J_{sw}$ is the swing foot Jacobian. $K_p$ and $K_d$ are diagonal gain matrices.
-It should be noted that we do not control the orientation of the swing foot because we will use a simulation of a robot with passive ankles and there is not enough DOFs to control the orientation.
+where $\dot{q}$ is the configuration of the robot, $X_f$ and $X_{f,d}$ are the actual and reference swing foot positions, and $J_{sw}$ is the swing foot Jacobian. $K_p$ and $K_d$ are diagonal gain matrices.
+We do not control swing foot orientation because we will apply approach to a robot with passive ankles without enough DOFs to control the orientation.
 For the stance foot, the task is to remain on the ground

 where $J_{st}$ is the stance foot Jacobian.
 This task keeps the stance foot in a stationary contact with the ground surface.